Myles Straw Player Props: Guardians vs. Cubs

-The Cleveland Guardians and Myles Straw, who went 1-for-4 last time in action, take on Marcus Stroman and the Chicago Cubs at Wrigley Field, Saturday at 7:15 PM ET.
+Myles Straw -- hitting .257 with a triple, a walk and two RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Chicago Cubs, with Jameson Taillon on the hill, on July 2 at 2:20 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Cubs.
+He had a one-hit performance in his previous game (1-for-4) against the Cubs.

 Myles Straw Game Info & Props vs. the Cubs